 Following are the risks of Stapedectomy-

 Dizziness is normal during the first few days after the operation.
 It may also result in nausea and vomiting.
-It is very rare that dizziness is prolonged.
+Prolongation of dizziness is very rare.

 A hole in the eardrum during or after surgery is very rare.
 It usually occurs due to an infection.

 In less than 1% of cases, the hearing may be damaged despite a perfect surgery.
 You have to give a few days of time to the ear to heal completely.

 Temporary taste change

 One of your taste nerves runs under your eardrum.
 For surgery, the surgeon may need to move this nerve out of the way.
 This could results in a temporary taste change on the side of your tongue or loss of taste.

 To reduce the risk of complications after surgery:

 - Avoid people with respiratory or other infections.

 - DO not blow your nose for 2 to 3 weeks after surgery.